-sqlmap is developed in Python , a dynamic object-oriented interpreted programming language.
+sqlmap is developed in Python, a dynamic object-oriented interpreted programming language.
 This makes the tool independent from the operating system.
-It only requires the Python interpreter version $\bf 2$ equal or higher than $\bf 2.6$.
-The interpreter is freely downloadable from its official site .
+It only requires the Python interpreter version 2 equal or higher than 2.6.
+The interpreter is freely downloadable from its official site.
 To make it even easier, many GNU/Linux distributions come out of the box with Python interpreter installed and other Unices and Mac OSX too provide it packaged in their formats and ready to be installed.
-Windows users can download and install the Python setup-ready installer for $\bf x86$, AMD64 and Itanium too.
+Windows users can download and install the Python setup-ready installer for x86, AMD64 and Itanium too. sqlmap relies on the Metasploit Framework for some of its post-exploitation takeover features.
+You need to grab a copy of it from the download page - the required version is 3.5 or higher.
+For the ICMP tunneling out-of-band takeover technique, sqlmap requires Impacket library too.